-- 1. Conditions: Owner's Representative will consider Contractor's request for substitution when the following conditions are satisfied.
-If the following conditions are not satisfied, Owner's Representative will return requests without action, except to record noncompliance with these requirements: - Requested substitution is consistent with the Contract Documents and will produce indicated results. a. - Substitution request is fully documented and properly submitted. b. - Requested substitution will not adversely affect Contractor's construction schedule.
-C. - Requested substitution has received necessary approvals of authorities having jurisdiction. d. - Requested substitution is compatible with other portions of the Work. e. - f.
-Requested substitution has been coordinated with other portions of the Work. - Requested substitution provides specified warranty. g. - If requested substitution involves more than one contractor, requested substitution has been h. coordinated with other portions of the Work, is uniform and consistent, is compatible with other products, and is acceptable to all contractors involved. - C. Substitutions for Convenience: Owner's Representative will consider requests for substitution if received within 60 days after the Notice of Award.
-Requests received after that time may be considered or rejected at discretion of Owner's Representative. - Conditions: Owner's Representative will consider Contractor's request for substitution when the following 1. conditions are satisfied.
-If the following conditions are not satisfied, Owner's Representative will return requests without action, except to record noncompliance with these requirements: - Requested substitution offers Owner a substantial advantage in cost, time, energy conservation, or a. other considerations, after deducting additional responsibilities Owner must assume. - b.
-Requested substitution does not require extensive revisions to the Contract Documents. - C. Requested substitution is consistent with the Contract Documents and will produce indicated results. - d.
+- B. Substitutions for Cause: Submit requests for substitution immediately upon discovery of need for change, but not later than 15 days prior to time required for preparation and review of related submittals. - 1.
+Conditions: Owner's Representative will consider Contractor's request for substitution when the following conditions are satisfied.
+If the following conditions are not satisfied, Owner's Representative will return requests without action, except to record noncompliance with these requirements: - Requested substitution is consistent with the Contract Documents and will produce indicated results. - b.
+Substitution request is fully documented and properly submitted. - c.
+Requested substitution will not adversely affect Contractor's construction schedule. - d.
+Requested substitution has received necessary approvals of authorities having jurisdiction. - e.
+Requested substitution is compatible with other portions of the Work. - f.
+Requested substitution has been coordinated with other portions of the Work. - g.
+Requested substitution provides specified warranty. - h.
+If requested substitution involves more than one contractor, requested substitution has been coordinated with other portions of the Work, is uniform and consistent, is compatible with other products, and is acceptable to all contractors involved. - C. Substitutions for Convenience: Owner's Representative will consider requests for substitution if received within 60 days after the Notice of Award.
+Requests received after that time may be considered or rejected at discretion of Owner's Representative. - 1.
+Conditions: Owner's Representative will consider Contractor's request for substitution when the following conditions are satisfied.
+If the following conditions are not satisfied, Owner's Representative will return requests without action, except to record noncompliance with these requirements: - a.
+Requested substitution offers Owner a substantial advantage in cost, time, energy conservation, or other considerations, after deducting additional responsibilities Owner must assume. - b.
+Requested substitution does not require extensive revisions to the Contract Documents. - c.
+Requested substitution is consistent with the Contract Documents and will produce indicated results. - d.
 Substitution request is fully documented and properly submitted. - e.
 Requested substitution will not adversely affect Contractor's construction schedule. - f.
-Requested substitution has received necessary approvals of authorities having jurisdiction. - Requested substitution is compatible with other portions of the Work. g. - Requested substitution has been coordinated with other portions of the Work. h. - i.
+Requested substitution has received necessary approvals of authorities having jurisdiction. - g.
+Requested substitution is compatible with other portions of the Work. - h.
+Requested substitution has been coordinated with other portions of the Work. - i.
 Requested substitution provides specified warranty.